-An exciting Summer Day Camp is available during the summer months for all students currently enrolled in SJCS and previously enrolled school-age children from the community who agree with SJCS policies.
-Campers participate in a wide variety of activities throughout the summer that range from tech time, S.T.E.A.M. athletics, and creativity time.
-Daily special activities may include water days, "on campus field trips", guest speakers, or a bounce house.
+An exciting Summer Day Camp is available during the summer months for all students currently enrolled in SJCS and potential non-attending families who agree with SJCS policies.
+Campers participate in a wide variety of activities throughout the summer that range from crafts, team driven games, athletics, and Biblical driven activities.
+Weekly special activities include water days, field trips, and guest speakers.
 Registration, fees, and additional information are available in the school office or on the SJCS website.